La mujer de mi vida (Venezuelan TV series): Plot

 While in prison, it is discovered that Barbarita is legitimate daughter of Severo Montesinos (German Barrios) and Emilia Sulbaran.
 Emilia's father was opposed to the relationship she had with Severo, and when her baby was born, he gave the child to her nanny who then escaped to the United States from Caracas with the child.
 All this time, Caridad lied to Barbarita that she was her aunt and that her parents died in a car accident.
 Also, Emilia has come to the United States to search for her long-lost daughter.
 Severo is devastated when he discovers that Barbarita is his daughter after he treated her cruelly while he was the leading Prosecutor in her murder case.
-Her life ruined and her son taken away from her, Barbarita swears revenge against the Thompson's.
+Her life ruined and her son taken away from her, Barbarita swears revenge against the Thompsons.

 On the day that some of the inmates, including Barbarita, are being transported to the main State Prison, a planned escape by some of those inmates gives her the chance to run away.
 Barbarita is pronounced to be dead when her body isn't found after one of the inmates who was eventually caught stated that she had jumped into a canal filled with crocodiles.
 Her family, and especially Antonio, are devastated.
-Actually, Barbarita found solace in the house of her Criminal Defense lawyer Fernando Marín where she hides until her case is applead and over turned after a witness comes forth and clears her because he gives her an alibi.
+Actually, Barbarita found solace in the house of her Criminal Defense lawyer Fernando Marín where she hides until her case is appealed and overturned after a witness comes forth and clears her because he gives her an alibi.

 With her name cleared, Barbarita returns to her family after she is exonerated.
 With help from Larry Garcia who has now become a rich man and the fortune of the Thompsons which was put under her name through the help of her lawyer after the Thompson's company became fully bankrupt, Barbarita transforms herself into a sophisticated woman and goes to exact her revenge on the Thompsons who are completely shocked to see that she is actually alive.